rayriffy/elysia-rate-limit/BENCHMARK.md

 bun run benchmark/index.ts
 ```

-Here's the current benchmark results:
+Here's the current benchmark results, in theory when plugin were used the performance should be slower than without plugin.
+So our benchmark target is to reduce the performance difference as much as possible.

 ```shell
 clk: ~4.21 GHz